 Administration of oral glucose gel

 Glucose gel was administered by applying it to the buccal mucosa, which is highly vascularized and allows rapid absorption.
-The dosing was weight-based as follows: as 0.5 ml per kg, example 2.0 kg – 1.00 ml.
+The dosing was weight-based as 0.5 ml per kg body weight, for example 1.00 ml for 2.0 kg body weight.
 The dose was divided equally between both cheeks.
-Gentle massage of the cheek was performed to aid absorption.
+A gentle massage of the cheek was performed to aid absorption.
 The procedure was repeated if required.
 Rebound hypoglycemia was defined as an episode of hypoglycemia occurring within 6 hours after successful treatment (blood glucose ≥45 mg/dl for at least 1 hour).

 Outcome measures